The following is a quick summary guide to authoring at SciPost.

 Not necessarily.
 You should only feel that you have to provide an Author Reply to a given Report if the latter contains questions which you can directly answer, or statements which you would specifically like to respond to.

 I have prepared a new version.
 Where should I put my list of changes?

 When filling the resubmission form, you will be able to provide the list of changes which you have implemented in your manuscript.
 This is the most appropriate place for such a list.

 That said, you might also find it useful to provide a list of changes directly as an Author Reply to the Report which has asked for or suggested these changes.
 As an author, you can decide what best suits your needs, and what the community can best benefit from.

-Yes.
-We require your manuscript to be accessible to and seen by all interested parties worldwide, and the arXiv is the best channel for ensuring this.
+Ideally, yes, but we actually do not enforce this.
+We prefer your manuscript to be accessible to and seen by all interested parties worldwide, and the relevant preprint server is the best channel for ensuring this.

-The only case in which you don't need to re-upload to the arXiv is when your manuscript has been accepted, and the (hopefully very minor) last modifications can be implemented by our production team during the proofs stage.
+The only case in which you don't need to re-upload to the relevant preprint server is when your manuscript has been accepted, and the (hopefully very minor) last modifications can be implemented by our production team during the proofs stage.

 In simple cases, it is usually possible to gather the relevant votes within one week.
 If a discussion ensues within the College, the voting period can sometimes take longer.
 If you are concerned with the status of your submission, you can email us.